M-Helmy/m-helmy.github.io/resume.md

 - Master of Science Degree in Computer Science 2018 - Present COLLEGE OF COMPUTING AND IT - ARAB ACADEMY FOR SCIENCE AND TECHNOLOGY - AAST Alexandria, Egypt

 - Postgraduate Diploma in Computer Science 2015 - 2018
 COLLEGE OF COMPUTING AND IT - ARAB ACADEMY FOR SCIENCE AND TECHNOLOGY - AAST Alexandria, Egypt

 - Bachelor Degree of Management Information Systems (MIS) 2004 - 2008
-HIGH INSTITUTE FOR COMPUTER AND INFORMATION SYSTEMS - ALEXANDRIA UNIVERSITY Alexandria, Egypt
+High Institute for Computer & Information Systems - Alexandria University Alexandria, Egypt

 **Certifications**

-~ Udacity Nanodegree Scholarship - Full-Stack Web Developer with Python.
+* Udacity Nanodegree Scholarship - Full-Stack Web Developer with Python.
-~Udacity & Google Scholarship - Front-End Web Developer with JavaScript, Html, CSS.
+*Udacity & Google Scholarship - Front-End Web Developer with JavaScript, Html, CSS.
 ~ PMI Project Management Professional (PMP)
 ~ Big Data Specialist with IBM BigInsights v2.1
 ~ ITIL v3 Foundation in IT Service Management - British Computer Society